vedph/cadmus_core/Doc/core.md

 - `IHasDataPins`: implemented by parts exposing data pins.
 A data pin (`DataPin`) is just a name/value pair derived from an item's part.
 Most parts expose such pairs to the outer world mainly for indexing purposes.
 For instance, a datation part might expose a numeric value representing its content.
 As each part is an independent entity, with its own model, it is only the part which can know which data could be extracted from it for indexing.
 Thus, typically parts implement this interface.
 The data pin is generic enough to represent different levels of granularity: it may just be a name/value property, or a more complex entity, e.g. a semantic web triple (usually with name acting as predicate and value as object, the implicit subject being the data pin owner).
 Note that these pins are not stored, but calculated.
 The calculation is implemented in the part's own code.
 Of course, this does not stop us to store the snapshot results of such calculations, either elsewhere or in the same data store, should this be required for publishing purposes.

+- `IHasFragments<TFragment>`: implemented by layer parts, which are collection of fragments of type `TFragment`.

 - `IItemSortKeyBuilder`: used to build the item's sort key from its data.
 Sort keys are used to display paged (and thus ordered) lists of items in the UI.
 Implementors of this interface provide their own algorithm to generate a sort key given a specific item (and eventually its parts).
 The default implementation (`StandardItemSortKeyBuilder`) just relies on the item's title, which is normalized by flattening any whitespace to a single space, trimming the result at both ends, lowercasing all the letters and removing any diacritics from them, and keeping only letters, digits, and apostrophe.
 In the Cadmus profile you are free to replace this component with any other, should you need a special ordering.
 Whenever an item is saved, its sort key is automatically rebuilt and stored with it.

 - `IRepositoryProvider`: an interface used in consumer code infrastructure to provide implementations of `ICadmusRepository` and `IPartTypeProvider`.
 These depend on the system's details; for instance, in the API layer they rely on static linking (as the API is targeted to a closed and ready-to-deploy Docker image), whereas in the CLI tool they rely on dynamic linking (a true "plugin" architecture).